TomzxForks/docs/docs/hyn/5.1/concepts.md

 The principle of multi tenancy is about a single instance of software running on a server and serving multiple tenants.
-The interpretation of such a tenancy application is quite divers, the possible implementations is even without boundary.
+The interpretation of such a tenancy application is quite varied, the possible implementations is even without boundary.

-Hyn tenancy is focused to provide a drop-in solution for Laravel without sacrificing flexibility or hacks of the Laravel ecosystem.
+Hyn tenancy is focused on providing a drop-in solution for Laravel without sacrificing flexibility or hacks of the Laravel ecosystem.

-This packages holds onto one core belief though; **the tenant is the website**, so;
+This packages holds onto one core belief, **the tenant is the website**, thus:

-- A tenant is a website.
+- A tenant is a website;
-- A website can have zero or more hostnames.
+- A website can have zero or more hostnames;
-    - A website is identified when a specific hostname is requested.
+    - A website is identified when a specific hostname is requested;
-- Customers allow for easier grouping.
+- Customers allow for easier grouping;
-    - Using customers is optional.
+    - Using customers is optional;
-    - A website can belong to a customer.
+    - A website can belong to a customer;
     - A hostname can belong to a customer.

 # Website

 You can think of a website as a single mirror of the code base, re-using your default app code.
-In addition it is also possible to have very [tenant specific logic][directory-structure], for instance routes, a vendor folder, media and language files.
+In addition, it is also possible to have very [tenant specific logic][directory-structure], for instance custom routes, a vendor folder, or media and language files.

 # Hostname

 A hostname is a [Fully Qualified Domain Name][fqdn] (for instance sub.example.com).
 Your application handles incoming requests to specific hostnames.
-Tenancy inspects these requests and [sets up the tenancy environment][identification] according to a matching hostname or default fallback.
+Tenancy inspects these requests and [sets up the tenancy environment][identification] according to the matched hostname or a default fallback.

 # Customer

 A customer is the binding entity between websites and hostnames.
-They allow freely combining the two.
+They allow combining the two freely.
 A website and hostname can have a customer, they don't need to be the same by the way.

 > Using customers in your application is optional.